 Preventing harmful UV exposure is the key to reducing the chances of skin cancer.
 Remember UV rays can damage your skin even when it doesn’t feel hot outside.
 Sun damage can happen anywhere, even in Northern Ireland.
 It is important to remember that the sun’s rays can reflect off water and snow and penetrate glass so sun safety should also be considered.

-- SLIDE on quality sunglasses.
+- Slide on quality sunglasses.
 Wraparound sunglasses with a CE mark will protect the eyes and also around the eye area.
-Those labelled with a high EPF will provide best protection.
+Those labelled with a high EPF (Eye Protection Factor) will provide best protection.
 Remember price and darkness of the lens have no reflection on the quality of protection.

 Skin cancer can be treated, and early diagnosis makes the chances of a full recovery very high.
 If you spot a suspicious lesion, it is vital that you have it checked by a doctor.

-It is important to note that many skin lesions are benign and do not require treatment and many early stage skin cancers can be treated very successfully.
-If you are concerned it is better to see your GP and have these lesions checked early as possible.
+It is important to note that many skin lesions are benign and do not require treatment.
+Many early stage skin cancers can be treated very successfully.
+If you are concerned it is better to see your GP and have these lesions checked as early as possible.